Long-term residence

 Dutch Council for Refugees Visit Website

-Pursuant to Article 45b(1)(d) and (e) of the Aliens Act, a beneficiary can obtain an EU long-term residence permit if he or she meets the requirements of Article 45b(2) of the Aliens Act:
+Pursuant to Article 45b(1)(d) and (e) of the Aliens Act, beneficiaries can obtain an EU long-term residence permit if they meet the requirements of Article 45b(2) of the Aliens Act:

 • The applicant must have had legal stay for five continuously years and immediately preceding the application.
 In the aforementioned period, the applicant is not allowed to stay outside the Netherlands for six consecutive months or more, or in total ten months;

-• Whether or not together with its family members, the applicant must have means which are independent, sustainable and sufficient;
+• Whether or not together with their family members, the applicant must have means which are independent, sustainable and sufficient;

 • Is not convicted for a crime threatened with imprisonment of three years or more;